tomesllc/Project-GetCleanData/Codebook.md

 ## Feature Identification and Selection ##

 There are a total of 563 variables available for analysis of which 561 are measurements associated with the specified patient and activity.
 The columns involved various statistical measures, such as mean, std. deviation and median, of a set of core movement measurements.
-A discussion of these variables is found in the "The core measurements are:
+A discussion of these variables is found in the features_info.txt file which is included at the end of this document.
+The core measurements are:
 ### Core Measurements ###
 1. tBodyAcc-XYZ
 2. tGravityAcc-XYZ